gmurtaza404/gmurtaza404.github.io/README.md

 I am open to collaborating on any project with an underlying aim to improve technology access, particularly for marginalized communities and third-world countries.
 I have recently developed a deep interest in understanding Aging; please feel free to contact me if you are interested in having a conversation about it!

+Besides all the research work, I enjoy running, biking and swimming!
+I did my first half marathon this May and my first 55-mile bike ride last year September.
+I at some point in my life want to finish at least one Ironman challenge (fingers crossed).
+Apart from that I enjoy reading about human behavior and psychology ([Behave](https://www.goodreads.com/book/show/31170723-behave) is an amazing book), playing tennis, cooking and more recently woodworking (thanks to brown's amazing design workshop)!

 You can reach out to me on my work email: ghulam_murtaza@brown.edu.